 This is not generally the case for our current engineered systems.
 Many artifacts, such as cars and airplanes, have no real capacity for growth at all.
 In engineered systems that do grow, the growth is often accompanied by significant degradation of function as the existing balance of systems is disrupted and painstakingly reintegrated.
 Adding an extension to a house means months of dust, being unable to use existing rooms, and electrical and plumbing disruptions.
 Expanding the road networks of a growing city requires years of detours and traffic disruptions, not to mention economic disruption for businesses nearby the construction.
 Upgrading the software of a computer often requires a reboot and leaves a trail of incompatibilities and ongoing headaches.
 Beyond the obvious differences in mechanical and material properties, we simply do not know how to describe our designs in a way that allows for disruption-free growth.
 We may thus be led to consider languages for adaptable design, both to better understand animal development and also to improve engineered systems.
-This is particularly pressing given the rapid progress occurring in synthetic biology (e.g. engineered pattern formation[2] and standardized DNA assembly protocols[13]), where the systematic engineering of DNA programs promises to soon allow us to created engineered objects that are literally grown from living cells.
+This is particularly pressing given the rapid progress occurring in synthetic biology (e.g. engineered pattern formation [2] and standardized DNA assembly protocols [15]), where the systematic engineering of DNA programs promises to soon allow us to created engineered objects that are literally grown from living cells.

-One particularly elegant example of growth and adaptivity in biological systems is the vascular system[4].
+One particularly elegant example of growth and adaptivity in biological systems is the vascular system [6].
 Under normal conditions, sufficient oxygen diffuses through the walls of capillaries into the surrounding tissue.
 When cells are not receiving enough oxygen, however, they become stressed and emit a chemical signal that causes nearby capillaries to leak.
 The vascular system also has an elegant program for regulating its capacity.
-When a capillary leaks often, a new capillary begins to grow out of the leaky area, increasing the available blood supply to the oxygen-starved region.
+When a capillary leaks often, a new capillary begins to grow out of the leaky area, increasing the available blood supply to the oxygenstarved region.
 Blood vessels are elastic, and when they are frequently stretched, the cells divide, increasing the capacity of the vessel; likewise, when frequently contracted, cells die and shrink the vessel.
-Thus, the vascular system incrementally grows and shrinks to match the demand of the tissues it serves, branching into under-served regions and adjusting the size of vessels to match the flow through them.
+Thus, the vascular system incrementally grows and shrinks to match the demand of the tissues it serves, branching into underserved regions and adjusting the size of vessels to match the flow through them.

-In this paper, I propose an engineering approach of functional blueprints inspired by this and other similar adaptive biological systems.
+We may thus be led to consider an engineering approach of functional blueprints inspired by this and other similar adaptive biological systems.
 If each system is capable of operating under minor stress and of incrementally adjusting to decrease stress, then feedback between components should allow all the subsystems comprising a natural or engineered system to maintain a tight integration as the system grows, even if the relationship and relative sizes of subsystems are changing.
-Functional blueprints attempt to capture this by specifying a system in terms of desired performance and means of incrementally correcting deficiencies.
+Functional blueprints, as developed in [3], attempt to capture this by specifying a system in terms of desired performance and means of incrementally correcting deficiencies.

-In the remainder of those paper, I first discuss how stress tolerance can enable integrated growth, then formalize this idea with a definition for a functional blueprint.
-I next demonstrate the functional blueprint approach by applying it to integrate simplified models of cell density maintenance and vascularization produce synchronized tissue growth, then finally show how the composed system may itself be modulated for use as a component in a more complex design.
+To understand the functional blueprint approach, we first consider how stress tolerance can enable integrated growth, then formalize this idea with a definition for a functional blueprint.
+We next demonstrate the functional blueprint approach by applying it to the integration of simplified models of cell density maintenance and vascularization producing synchronized tissue growth, then finally show how the composed system may itself be modulated for use as a component in a more complex design.

-1.1 Related Work
+1.1 Related Approaches